ZenZN99/Amazon-store/README.md

 ## 📝 Description

-**Amazon Clone** is a front-end web application inspired by the Amazon e-commerce platform.
+**Amazon Clone** is a Full stack web application inspired by the Amazon e-commerce platform.
 The project focuses on building a modern, responsive user interface that simulates a real online shopping experience.

 The application fetches product data from a **Fake API**, allowing users to browse products, view detailed product pages, add items to the cart, manage favorites, and search products easily.
 The project is designed to showcase strong front-end skills using modern tools and best practices.